pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 +----+-------------+-------+------------+-------+---------------+---------+---------+-------+------+----------+-------------+
 ```

-From the plan, you can't see any information about the foreign key constrain which need to delete the related row in child table `t2`.
+From the plan, you can't see any information about the foreign key constraint which needs to delete the related row in child table `t2`.

-I think this is a MySQL issue, should we make TiDB plan better, at least when we meet some slow query, we can know maybe it is caused by modify related row in child table.
+I think this is a MySQL issue, should we make TiDB plan better, at least when we meet some slow query, we can know maybe it is caused by modify related rows in the child table.

 Here is an example plan with foreign key: